 Value Investing Risks.
 During any given period, Ariel's value style may achieve better or worse results than other investment styles.
 The value investing approach carries the risk that the market will not recognize a stock's intrinsic value for a long time, or that a stock judged as undervalued may actually be appropriately priced.
 Out of favor value stocks, especially small cap stocks, tend to be neglected and therefore have lower trading volumes than other stocks.
 The liquidity of a security may affect the ability to buy or sell the security at the desired time, price or weighting.
 Attempting to purchase with a margin of safety on price cannot protect investors from the volatility associated with stocks, incorrect assumptions or estimations on our part, declining fundamentals or external forces.
 The general level of stock prices could decline.
-An economic moat is a perceived competitive advantage that acts as a barrier to entry for other companies in the same industry.
+An economic moat is a perceived advantage cannot protect investors from the volatility associated with stocks as a barrier to entry for other companies in the same industry.
+This perceived advantage cannot protect investors from the volatility associated networks are as a barrier to entry for other companies in the same industry.
 This perceived advantage cannot protect investors from the volatility associated with stocks, incorrect assumptions or estimations, declining fundamentals or external forces.